buster/rrun/README.rst

 rrun
 ====

+Note: Apart from the occasional fix, this project is not actively developed anymore. rrun works fine and should run/compile for the time being on rust stable.
+Alternatives to rrun are gmrun and rofi.

 rrun is a minimalistic command launcher in rust similar to gmrun.
 It started as a playground to learn Rust, but since i use it all day for months now, it's probably useful for others as well.
 It replaced gmrun and gnome-do on my laptop.